duckRabbitPy/touch-typed/README.md

 So I developed a solution.

 This is an touch typing app with a difference.
-Practice with real typescript code examples and build your speed and confidence code snippets like this that are a far cry from the <i>quick brown foxes jumping over sleeping dogs!! 🦊💤🐶.<i>
+Practice with real typescript code examples and build your speed and confidence to code snippets like this that are a far cry from the <i>quick brown foxes jumping over sleeping dogs!! 🦊💤🐶.<i>

 ```typescript
 function removeSorted<T>(array: SortedArray<T>, remove: T, compare: Comparer<T>): void {